Muslehuddin (composer): Biography

 He was born as Abul Qasim Mohammed Moslehuddin on 27 October 1932 in Bengal Presidency (in modern-day Bangladesh).
 He later migrated to West Pakistan in 1956.
-After obtaining M.Com. degree in Commerce and Economics from the University of Dhaka, he went to Lahore where he initially started working in Pakistani film industry as a music composer.
+After obtaining an M.Com. degree in Commerce and Economics from the University of Dhaka, he went to Lahore where he initially started working in Pakistani film industry as a music composer.
 He and Deebo Bhattacharya were the two Bengali composers who started their musical careers in the 1950s from West Pakistan.
-He later met Luqman in 1958, a Pakistani film director who introduced him in his film titled Aadmi.
-He also composed music for Humsafar (1960 film), for which the film became the recipient of a Nigar Award Best Music in 1960.
+In 1958, he met Luqman, a Pakistani film director who introduced him in his film titled Aadmi.
+He also composed music for Humsafar (1960 film), which became the recipient of a Nigar Award in the Best Music category in 1960.
 He introduced Western, Arabic and Bengali-style music to films.

 He composed music for various Urdu films such as Daal Mein Kaala, Deewana, Joker, Jaan Pehchaan, Rahguzar and Josh among others.

 Besides his contribution to the film industry, he worked for Pakistan Television Corporation which he originally joined in 1964 and was one of its pioneering artists.
 He along with his wife produced the first children's television series focused on music and songs such as Kaliyon Ki Mala and Padma Kee Mouje.